tfabris/BlueGigaEmpeg/README.md

 To fix the issue, you must edit one of the header files in the Arduino compiler libraries, and then you must compile and upload your sketch from your local PC to the Arduino board using the standalone version of the Arduino IDE.

-The link to the standalone Arduino IDE is in the [Prerequisites](#prerequisites) section of this document.
-Make sure to download the standalone Arduino IDE; do not use the Arduino web editor.
+Download and install the Arduino IDE, linked from the [Prerequisites](#prerequisites) section of this document.
+Make sure to download the standalone (downloadable) version of the Arduino IDE; do not use the Arduino web editor.
 The web editor won't work for this project because it doesn't have the capability of changing the header code to increase the size of the serial port buffer.

+Once it is installed, you'll need to edit a file to increase the size of the Arduino's serial port buffers.
 The file that you need to edit will be the same on all operating systems, but the location of the file will be different depending on which OS you're using.
-The approximate location will be somewhere around this location, but the install location will vary:
+The approximate location will be something like this, but the exact location will vary:

     (install location)/hardware/arduino/avr/cores/arduino/HardwareSerial.h